 As with all things, I believe there is a happy medium and people can create a minimally stressful home that suits individual needs.

 How can I make my home more minimalist?

 There are many advantages to perceiving your dwelling in a more minimalist way.
 The less you are attached to a structure and the contents, the more freedom you have.
 Money, time and energy can be focused elsewhere.
 Your home shouldn’t own you; if working to pay to keep your house is how you spend the majority of your life, then your possessions are in charge of your decisions.

 “But that’s normal!”
 You respond.
 “Everybody who isn’t a trust fund baby has to work to pay their bills.”

 Yes, that’s correct.
 But many minimalists don’t have to work as much, because their financial needs are smaller.
 That’s the benefit of having less stuff to pay for; you can work part-time and choose what you want to do with the rest of your life.
 Or you can work just as much, save up a bunch of money, and then take off part of the year (or retire early).

 Consider your answers to my questions above.
 Did you care more about staying in the location you were familiar with, possibly with people you care about?
 Or was your concern more about being able to have every physical possession you lost?

 If you "love" things, know those things will never love you back.
 You are giving away emotions to inanimate objects.
-Just as in relationships between two human where one loves and the other doesn't, unreturned feelings will always leave the giver feeling empty and unfulfilled.
-That affection would be better used for yourself, other people or pets.
+Just as in relationships between two humans where one loves and the other doesn't, unreturned feelings will always leave the giver feeling empty and unfulfilled.
+That affection would be better used for yourself, other people, or pets.